CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 had a simple core with fewer features.
 That might be right in some cases, but the untyped lambda calculus shows that there is a bottom bound to this idea.
-There is basically *one* feature in the whole language, and it's quite difficult to write any meaningful programs in.[^TuringComplete] However, it's quite simple to write an expression evaluator for it due to its simplicity, and as that is what we are aiming to do it is a good choice for our purposes.
+There is basically *one* feature in the whole language, and it's quite difficult to write any meaningful programs in.
+However, it's quite simple to write an expression evaluator for it due to its simplicity, and as that is what we are aiming to do it is a good choice for our purposes.
 Still, this section is a bit complicated if it's your first exposure to the untyped lambda calculus!

+(One might fairly ask why David picked the untyped lambda calculus as an example.
+Nothing in the tutorial depends on its use; it's just a simple example here.
+The untyped lambda calculus is important in theoretical computer science and so one can presume that folks coming to the tutorial from a TCS background will be familiar with it already.
+This is perhaps less true when people approach the tutorial from a "practitioner"/commercial programmer background.
+However, the untyped lambda calculus does have at least one thing going for it, which is that it's very simple to evaluate.
+We will be doing that very soon!)

+### The Simplest Value In the Untyped Lambda Calculus

 Let's consider the simplest possible value in the untyped lambda caculus, the identity function.
 It just returns the value of its argument.
 Values in the